Steps to Effective Project Cost Management

 Use estimating tools

-Using real-time expense tracking software such as Stafiz will also help you achieve your estimates.
-In fact, it offers a range of functions designed for project and portfolio management.
-For example, one of the features will enable you to analyze actual rather than anticipated sales rates, to make your forecasts as realistic as possible.
+Using real-time expense tracking software like Stafiz will also help you make your estimates.
+Indeed, it offers various features designed for project and portfolio management.
+For example, one of the features will allow you to analyze actual rather than anticipated sales rates in order to make your forecasts as realistic as possible.

 Use references

-Access history of projects is an effective way of estimating your project budgets.
-However, this requires a reliable history of activity.
+Accessing the history of past projects is an effective way to estimate your project budgets.
+However, this means having reliable activity history available.
 Tools like Stafiz make this possible.

-You can then seek to understand what has worked and what could be optimized.
-You can use estimation by analogy to compare projects of similar size, while being realistic in your projections.
+You can then seek to understand what worked and what could be optimized.
+You can use analogy estimation to compare projects of the same size by being realistic in your projections.

-Breaking down the project using the Work Breakdown Structure technique
+Breaking down the project with the Work Breakdown Structure technique

-The Work Breakdown Structure consists of cutting and hierarchizing a project into tasks and sub-tasks.
-Once these have been defined, you assign a collaborator to each of them.
+The Work Breakdown Structure consists of dividing and prioritizing a project into tasks and subtasks.
+Once you have defined them, you assign a collaborator to each of them.

-By multiplying the hourly rate of each employee assigned to a task by the total estimated time, you can obtain an estimate of the salary cost of the whole.
+By multiplying the hourly rate of each worker assigned to a task by the total estimated time, you can get an estimate of the salary cost of the whole.

-The Work Breakdown Structure is an effective method for estimating a project's budget.
-However, it requires a clear, well-defined project schedule and a precise list of expected deliverables.
+The Work Breakdown Structure is an effective method for estimating the budget of a project.
+However, it requires a clear and defined project timeline as well as a precise list of expected deliverables.

-It should be noted that this solution is not easily compatible with an agile method, based on iteration and subject to change.
+It should be noted that this solution is difficult to reconcile with an agile method, based on iteration and which is bound to evolve.

 -